-Danis's Cash MarketA French-Canadian Market in the Lakeside Neighborhood of Burlington 1926-1969
+Danis's Cash MarketA French-Canadian Market at 37 Conger Avenue in the Lakeside Neighborhood of Burlington 1926-1969

 Located a stone’s throw from the Lakeside Park, Danis’s Cash Market was the physical and social center of the community.
 Here neighbors purchased the cuts of meat central to French Canadian cuisine and stocked up on refreshments before heading over to watch baseball games in the park.
 Over the years, a hall on the second floor served the community as a billiard hall, a school, a church, and a gathering space.